dragonworx/tree-log/README.md

 ## Enabling / Disabling Logging

+> **Logging is disabled by default and must be enabled**

+This library is designed to be integrated with production code, but create zero overheads.
+Therefore logging is an opt-in feature, where the default is disabled.
+When disabled, logging calls can still be called but there will no updates to the log buffer, or extra memory consumed.
+This effectively turns the log functions into no-ops which ensures virtually zero overhead for leaving the logging calls in place.

-Logging is disabled by default and must be enabled for local development.
-You'll receive a single warning if logging is disabled and log calls are made.
-You could use various methods including environment or build variables, query parameters, or localStorage to dynamically enable it at runtime based on the environment.
+It's recommended to use an environment or build variable, query parameters, or localStorage to dynamically enable it at runtime based on the environment.
+Since this library is built as a UMD type you can access the global and output the log with `window.turbo_log.printLog()`.

 ```javascript
 import { setLogOptions } from 'tree-log';